PagSeguro Digital Ltd. (PAGS) Falls More Steeply Than Broader Market: What Investors Need to Know

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.03% lower within the past month.
-PagSeguro Digital Ltd. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.51% upward.
+PagSeguro Digital Ltd. presently features a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, PagSeguro Digital Ltd. is holding a Forward P/E ratio of 9.46.
-Its industry sports an average Forward P/E of 15.79, so one might conclude that PagSeguro Digital Ltd. is trading at a discount comparatively.
+From a valuation perspective, PagSeguro Digital Ltd. is currently exchanging hands at a Forward P/E ratio of 6.24.
+Its industry sports an average Forward P/E of 14.18, so one might conclude that PagSeguro Digital Ltd. is trading at a discount comparatively.

-It is also worth noting that PAGS currently has a PEG ratio of 0.58.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-By the end of yesterday's trading, the Financial Transaction Services industry had an average PEG ratio of 1.04.
+It's also important to note that PAGS currently trades at a PEG ratio of 0.46.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The Financial Transaction Services industry had an average PEG ratio of 1.21 as trading concluded yesterday.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 187, putting it in the bottom 26% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 131, placing it within the bottom 48% of over 250 industries.

 Keep in mind to rely on Zacks.com to watch all these stock-impacting metrics, and more, in the succeeding trading sessions.